Immovable Ladder: Background

 The struggle for control over Christian sanctuaries in Jerusalem dates back to the events described in the New Testament.

 From the 16th century, inter-confessional conflicts among Christians over the right to control the sanctuaries became increasingly fierce.
 Virtually all Christian denominations participated in these conflicts, but Catholics and Greek Orthodox Christians—the most numerous, wealthy, and influential communities—were particularly hostile to each other.

 During the period when Jerusalem was under the rule of the Mamluks of Egypt (14th–15th centuries), the Franciscans, thanks to European monarchs who provided them with financial and political support, managed to establish themselves as the "custodians of the Holy Sepulchre", as well as some other holy places.
 The Greek Orthodox Christians, seeking to challenge the rights granted to the Franciscans, presented a document allegedly received from Caliph Umar in the 7th century, transferring all rights to Christian sanctuaries to them.
-The Catholics, in turn, questioned the authenticity of this document, calling it a later forgery, and pointed out that in the 7th century Christianity was still unified, so the caliph's decree, even if genuine, applied to all Christian denominations.
+The Catholics, in turn, questioned the authenticity of this document, calling it a later forgery, and claimed that in the 7th century Christianity was still unified, so the caliph's decree, even if genuine, applied to all Christian denominations.
 Catholics also referred to their continuity from the Crusaders and accused the Orthodox of not participating in the Crusades.

 The conflicts in the Church of the Holy Sepulchre occurred constantly.
 The Ottoman government issued decrees regulating relations between Christian denominations; such decrees were issued in 1604, 1637, 1673, 1757, and 1852.

 In 1719, the Franciscans achieved a diplomatic victory, as a special decree from the Sultan allowed them to independently, without the involvement of other Christian denominations, carry out restoration work in the Church of the Holy Sepulchre.